nguyenhuuit/adventofcode-runner/README.md

 > The `session` cookie can be found in Developer Tools > Application tab > Cookies > `https://adventofcode.com` (requires login)

+> The CLI requires your Advent of Code session token to:
+> - Fetch puzzle inputs for your account
+> - Display your username and star count
+> - Submit your answers to the Advent of Code website

 ## Usage

 ### Basic Examples